filecage/typesafepayload/README.md

 $payload = new TypesafePayload\TypesafePayload\TypesafePayload("my arbitrary payload", $throwableFactory);
 ```
-> ⚠️ Don't throw from the `ThrowableFactory` as this will only clutter the call stack.
+> ⚠️ Don't throw from the `ThrowableFactory` as this will clutters the stack trace

+### Payload Variable Path
 The `$payloadVariable` and `$payloadVariableSubPath` contain the property and/or index path that was used
 to access the current payload where `string` means property access and `int` means index access.